|Millwall 2 v 1 Leeds United|

 We can now look forward to another fun-packed visit to Millwall on Saturday with kick off at 3pm, and you’ll find the New Den in a really pleasant part of South-East London.
+If you’re not heading this way, there is always the beamback at Elland Road.

 The New Den is situated on Ilderton Road, which is just off Old Kent Road (Deptford End) on the A2.
 The most direct route involves staying on the M1 to the bitter end.
 At the end of the motorway you first follow signs for the city, then for Shoreditch and Whitechapel, then the Ring Road signs for Dover.